 Is Flume production-ready?

-Flume was originally created to support some of my work at my full-time job, where it's currently being integrated into production products.
-That being said, as with any open-source library, time and effort is needed to fully mature the library.
+Flume is currently being used successfully in production products, that being said, as with any open-source library, time and effort is needed to fully mature the library.
 At the time of writing, Flume can be considered to be stable, but may have undiscovered bugs.
 If you are using Flume and think something isn't working the way you expect, please file an issue on the Github repo so it can be addressed ASAP.
 If you want to contribute by helping write unit tests that would also be greatly appreciated.

 I have some ideas to make Flume better, how can I contribute?